 At Eater Detroit, we’re always looking for insightful pitches from reporters on a range of topics related to the industry.
 We are especially interested in working with those whose voices are often underrepresented in media and those with knowledge of particular food cultures that tend to be overlooked in the metro Detroit media landscape.
 Eater Detroit accepts pitches on the following:

 - Dining and drinking maps, guides, and food crawls related to neighborhoods, cities, and cuisines in the metro area.

-- Reported features on local restaurants, bars, chefs, food trends, etc. Eater Detroit is giving particular preference to pitches that focus on changes in the world of eating and drinking during the pandemic.
+- Reported features on local restaurants, bars, chefs, food trends, etc. Eater Detroit is giving particular preference to pitches that focus on changes in the world of eating and drinking during, and in the aftermath, of the pandemic.
 We’re also open to agriculture, urban farming, and grocery pitches.

 - Photography and illustrated stories featuring local restaurants or dining with a strong reported angle

 - Opinion pieces with a strong news hook and voice for our Eater Voices column